ArkEcosystemArchive/ark-node/README.md

 createdb ark_test
 ```

-Install Node.js (tested with version 6.9.2, but any recent should do):
+Install Node.js (tested with version 6.9.2, but any recent LTS release should do):

 ```
 sudo apt-get install -y nodejs